Ferris State University announced that its Fall 2014 numbers stand at 14,600 students – including 9,957 on its main campus in Big Rapids.

 “Given statewide trends, our numbers are not surprising,” he said.
 “The relatively small decline in headcount and student credit hours numbers allow us an opportunity to consider and reconsider programming, productivity, and recruiting strategies.”

 Vice President for Student Affairs Jeanine Ward-Roof is excited to welcome this newest class of students to Ferris.
 She emphasized that the work of faculty and staff to recruit and retain a strong student population for the Fall 2014 semester.

 “Our faculty and staff welcome all of our new students to the Ferris community.
 We are excited that they have chosen to become Bulldogs,” she said.
 “We have many talented faculty, staff and students on our campus who work diligently to enroll students who are excited to be a part of the learning that is embraced by our Ferris community.
 When reviewing the demographics of our incoming class, one can see that their efforts have been successful.”

 Salomonson noted that this year’s incoming class would be the university’s most diverse ever with increases in Hispanic (49), students of two or more races (43), international (35) and African American (10) populations.
 She added that the percentage of non-white students grew 1-percent to 18-percent from last fall.
 Salomonson also observed a 9.7-percent growth in the number of students enrolled in online courses.

 Ferris is a four-year public university with campuses in Big Rapids, Grand Rapids and satellite campuses across the state of Michigan.
-Ferris offers more than 180 educational programs, including doctorates, master's, bachelor's and associate degrees, through eight academic colleges: Arts and Sciences, Business, Education and Human Services, Engineering Technology, Health Professions, Kendall College of Art and Design, Michigan College of Optometry and Pharmacy.
+Ferris offers more than 180 educational programs, including doctorates, master's, bachelor's and associate degrees, through eight academic colleges: Arts, Sciences and Education, Business, Education and Human Services, Engineering Technology, Health Professions, Kendall College of Art and Design, Michigan College of Optometry and Pharmacy.